m-horsch/m-horsch.github.io/_posts/2023-08-23-SearchSpace.md

 This is a pictorial form of a computer science tool called a *look-up table.*  Each state appears in the table, and beside each state is the best move to make.
 With this look-up table, solving a 2x2 Toroidal is a matter of looking for the state in the table, taking the associated move and applying it to the Toroidal.
 In 4 moves or less, the 2x2 Toroidal will be solved.
 The whole table easily fits into a computer's memory.

 **Running the algorithm.**  I wrote a Toroidal solver using this idea, and applied it to the same set of 3x3 Toroidals we used in previous postings.
 The 2x2 case was easy enough to do by hand.
 For a computer, it would be trivial.
-For 3x3, it would be nearly impossible to build the look-up table by hand, but possible with a modern computer; it takes a few tens of seconds.
+For 3x3, it would be nearly impossible to build the look-up table by hand, but possible with a modern computer; it takes about 15 seconds.
 This is a computation that we only need to do once, provided that we can store the look-up table permanently.
 I designed the table to store the state of the Toroidal as a string of digits, along with the move that moves to a better state, and then the better state itself.
 The first few lines look like this:

     012345678 None None
     201345678 L1 012345678